nessos/SqlDsl/README.md

 # SqlDsl
-A simple and easy to use dsl that offers the type safety of LINQ style combinators without the complexity of translating arbitary expression trees to SQL.
+A simple and easy to use relational dsl that offers the type safety of LINQ style combinators without the complexities of object to relatational mapping and  translating arbitary expression trees to SQL.